 K. R. Dunn

 I have always loved action-adventure, especially those with a touch of science fiction.
 I hope to bring my influences from pulp fiction, marvel superheroes, cliff-hanger movies like Indiana Jones, and my personal experiences as an adventure traveler and professional motorcyclist to the reader seeking something fresh and exciting.
-Follow my journey in my blog here and on my Facebook account to becoming a successful published author!
+Follow my journey on my blog here and on my Facebook author page on how I plan on becoming a successful published author!

 About this crazy dreamer...